azriel91/peace_website/content/blog/2023-04-03_conceptual_introduction.md

     fn file_upload(..) -> _      { sh!("scp {src} user@{ip}:{dest}"); .. }
     ```

-4. With the current and desired states, we can calculate a diff, and whether we need to do work:
+4. With the current and goal states, we can calculate a diff, and whether we need to do work:

     ```rust
     // Application